 But now, what are the properties of this very famous tree?

-In North America and in Europe, young growth of Scots pine trees have long been used to prepare herbal tea.
+In North America and in Europe, young growth of Scots pine trees have long been an ingredient to prepare herbal tea.
 Indeed, its benefits are known to treat:

 – rheumatism and wounds that are rebellious to healing (in the form of lotions)